Gman-Superfly/AKIRA/foundations/pomdp/POMDP_ATTENTION.md

 │  PROPERTIES:                                                    │
 │  • Memory efficient                                             │
 │  • Hard to inspect or regularize directly                      │
-│  • This is GEOMETRY—the shape of belief in high-D space       │
+│  • This is GEOMETRY, the shape of belief in high-D space      │ │                                                                 │
-│                                                                 │
 │  USED FOR: Knowledge-informed decisions                        │
 │  • "Which hypothesis has most evidence?" (geometric query)    │